dataprofessor/streamlit-for-datascience/lesson-2.md

 In addition to the above mentioned toolkits, let's take a look at the hardware that these toolkits would run on.

 Fundamentally, any hardware that you have access to will be sufficient for the purpose of writing code, perform analysis and testing the creation of Streamlit apps.
-This can be a laptop or a desktop with any operating system whether it is Windows, Mac OSX or Linux.
+This can be a laptop, desktop or a computer on the cloud running on a Windows, Mac OSX or Linux operating system.

 On top of these hardware, just make sure to have a working [Python](https://www.python.org/) environment and we're good to go.